Darkdoom22/AutoUNM/README.md

 //unm stop - self explanatory

-//unm stop - release yourself if you manage to get packet locked
+//unm stuck - release yourself if you manage to get packet locked